Why Ibbel Dibbel

 These days I limit myself to canvas, wood and paper.

-And in addition to original paintings in various sizes, I also make hand-painted cards, small canvases that can stand on a mini easel and magnetic mini canvases.
-Starting September 2019, archival prints and greeting cards of my designs are also available.
+In addition to original paintings in various sizes, I also make hand-painted cards, small canvases that can stand on a mini easel and magnetic mini canvases.

-Please contact me if you have a question or suggestion, I would love to hear from you.
+Please contact me if you have a question or suggestion, I would be great to hear from you.